PHLAK/Splat/README.md

 ### Converting Patterns To Regular Expressions

-Glob patterns can be conveted to a regular expression pattern.
+Glob patterns can be converted to a regular expression pattern.

 ```php
 Pattern::make('foo')->toRegex(); // Returns '#^foo$#'